Disciple whom Jesus loved: John the Apostle

-Some scholars have additionally suggested a homoerotic interpretation of Jesus's relationship with the beloved disciple, although such a scriptural reading is disputed by others.
+Nevertheless, while some modern academics continue to share the view of Augustine and Polycrates, the position raises questions as to why the writer does not describe the Transfiguration or his calling to discipleship if he truly were John the son of Zebedee.

 Tilborg suggests that the portrait in the Gospel of John is "positively attuned to the development of possibly homosexual behaviour".
 However, he cautions that "in the code [...] such imaginary homosexual behaviour is not an expression of homosexuality."
 Meanwhile, theologian Ismo Dunderberg has also explored the issue and argues that the absence of accepted Greek terms for "lover" and "beloved" discounts an erotic reading.

-The relationship between Jesus and John was certainly interpreted by some as being of a physical erotic nature as early as the 16th century (albeit in a heretical context) – documented, for example, in the trial for blasphemy of Christopher Marlowe, who was accused of claiming that "St. John the Evangelist was bedfellow to Christ and leaned always in his bosom, that he used him as the sinners of Sodoma".
+As early as the sixteenth century (albeit in a heretical context) – it was documented, for example, in the trial for blasphemy of Christopher Marlowe, who was accused of claiming that "St. John the Evangelist was bedfellow to Christ and leaned always in his bosom, that he used him as the sinners of Sodoma".
 In accusing Marlowe of the "sinful nature" of homosexual acts, James I of England inevitably invited comparisons to his own erotic relationship with the Duke of Buckingham, which he also compared with that of the beloved disciple.
-Finally, Francesco Calcagno, a friar of Venice faced trial and was executed in 1550 for claiming that "St. John was Christ's catamite".
+Finally, Francesco Calcagno, a friar of Venice, faced trial and was executed in 1550 for claiming that "St. John was Christ's catamite".

-Wayne Dynes also makes a link to the modern day where in 1970s New York a popular religious group was established called the "Church of the Beloved Disciple", with the intention of giving a positive reading of the relationship to support respect for same-sex love.
+Wayne Dynes also makes a link to the modern day where in 1970s New York a religious group was established called the "Church of the Beloved Disciple", with the intention of giving a reading of the relationship to support same-sex relationships.